Vabble/VABDAO/README.md

   - Rewards only become available to the Staker after the initial 30 days.

 ## Voting Options
+- Options
-- Yes, No and Abstain.
+  - Yes, No and Abstain
+- Count
+  - Vote count will be calculated by 5% of VAB stakers(1000 stakers x 5% = 50 ppl) and initial fixed count 5 ppl and these values can be updated by governance vote.
 ## Audit Service (Audit service will submit periodically the audit actions to DAO contract.)
 - Auditor only has ability to interact with DAO to do these certain actions:
   1) Auditor authority to add the price of VAB when the video was rented.